Tornado outbreak of March 2–3, 2012

-On March 2 and 3, 2012, a deadly tornado outbreak occurred over a large section of the Southern United States into the Ohio Valley region.
+On March 2 and 3, 2012, a large and deadly tornado outbreak occurred over a large section of the Southern United States into the Ohio Valley region.
 The storms resulted in 41 tornado-related fatalities, 22 of which occurred in Kentucky.
 Tornado-related deaths also occurred in Alabama, Indiana, and Ohio.
 The outbreak was the second deadliest in early March for the U.S. since official records began in 1950; only the 1966 Candlestick Park tornado had a higher death toll for a tornadic system in early March.

 Meteorological synopsis

-February 2012 was more active than normal in terms of the number of tornadoes, with a total of 50 confirmed.
+The month of February in 2012 was more active than normal in terms of the number of tornadoes, with a total of 50 confirmed.
 While the first three weeks of the month were unusually quiet, the pattern changed abruptly with a major tornado outbreak, which struck the region less than 72 hours prior to this storm, killing 15 people, including 8 in Harrisburg, Illinois alone, the result of an EF4 tornado.

 A moderate risk of severe weather was issued for March 2 a day in advance for a large area from near Tuscaloosa, Alabama to Dayton, Ohio as an intense storm system tracked across the region in a very high shear environment.
 Intense tornadoes were possible.
 On the morning of March 2, it was upgraded and a high risk of severe weather was issued for Middle Tennessee and central Kentucky, later extended into Central and Southern Indiana and southern Ohio.
 The Storm Prediction Center mentioned the potential for significant tornadoes.
 Multiple PDS tornado watches were issued shortly thereafter.

 The outbreak began fairly early in the morning, with an initial round of storms and tornadoes associated with the incoming warm front attached to a rapidly deepening low-pressure area over the central Great Lakes.
 One of these early day storms produced a damaging EF3 tornado that impacted Harvest, Alabama.

 The initial round of storms allowed for a strong warm air mass to enter the region, with temperatures rising to near-record levels for early March and instability combining with extreme wind shear, resulting in a highly volatile air mass.

 As a result, a second, much larger broken line of discrete supercells developed and followed the Ohio River, with additional storms developing farther south.
 During the afternoon, those cells tracked eastward across the Ohio Valley, passing north of Louisville, Kentucky and south of Cincinnati, Ohio with devastating results.
 One long-tracked EF4 tornado ripped through the Indiana towns of New Pekin, Henryville, Marysville, and Chelsea, killing 11 people.